 By Rudolf A. Römer

 Percolation

 Definitions:

-p: occupation probability of each identity (site, bond)

-Cluster: group of identities (sites, bonds,...) connected by nearest neighboring bonds which is the critical percolation threshold $p_c$ ?
+p: occupation probability of each identity (site, bond) Cluster: group of identities (sites, bonds,...) connected by nearest neighboring bonds Percolating clusters: connecting two boundaries which is the critical percolation threshold $p_c$ ?
+Example of site percolation on a lattice: